TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 | PAPER      | 15.2%      |
 | OTHERS     | 35.7%      |

 The image shows a trash can with cartoon-style organic waste items (leaves, banana peel, apple core) peeking out of the top.
-The percentages are displayed as sections of the trash can, with arrows pointing to each section from the waste type labels.
+Arrows point from each waste type label to its corresponding section in the trash can diagram, which is divided to represent the proportions of each waste type.
 # TYPES OF SOLID WASTE

 - Solid waste can be classified into different types depending on their source: